Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications

 \section{Abstract}

-We study non-convex delayed-noise online optimization problems by evaluating dynamic regret in the non-stationary setting when the loss functions are quasar-convex.
-In particular, we consider scenarios in\-vol\-ving quasar-convex functions either with a Lipschitz gradient or weakly smooth and, for each case, we ensure bounded dynamic regret in terms of cumulative path variation achieving sub-linear regret rates.
-Furthermore, we illustrate the flexibility of our framework by applying it to both theoretical settings such as zeroth-order (bandit) and also to practical applications with quadratic fractional functions.
-Moreover, we provide new examples of non-convex functions that are quasar-convex by proving that the class of differentiable strongly quasiconvex functions are strongly quasar-convex on convex compact sets.
+We study non-convex online optimization problems with delay and noise by evaluating dynamic regret in the non-stationary setting when the loss functions are quasar-convex.
+In particular, we consider scenarios involving quasar-convex functions either with Lipschitz gradients or with weak smoothness, and in each case we establish bounded dynamic regret in terms of cumulative path variation, achieving sub-linear rates.
+Furthermore, we illustrate the flexibility of our framework by applying it to both theoretical settings such as zeroth-order (bandit) and practical applications with quadratic fractional functions.
+Moreover, we provide new examples of non-convex functions that are quasar-convex by proving that the class of differentiable strongly quasiconvex functions is strongly quasar-convex on convex compact sets.
 Finally, several numerical experiments validate our theoretical findings, illustrating the effectiveness of our approach.

 { \emph{Keywords}: Non-convex online optimization; Delayed algorithms; Quasar-convexity; Bandit; Quadratic fractional programming.}